davidde/notes/git.md

   Finally, just update the master branch on your fork:
   `git checkout master`
   `git push origin master`
-  (-> Udacity Git/Github Lesson 4, 33.)

 * `git remote show origin`
 Display complete info on both 'push' and 'pull' configurations per branch.

 ### $ `git reset (--hard)`
 Unstages all staged files.
 --hard: Also resets the working directory, so any uncommitted changes will be lost!

 * `git reset main.go`
 Unstages main.go, but preserves its contents.